- Chart

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, aiming to replicate the returns of the FTSE Korea RIC Capped Index.
+Strategy: The ETF employs a passive management investment approach by tracking the FTSE Korea RIC Capped Index.

-Composition The ETF primarily holds stocks of South Korean companies across various sectors, reflecting the composition of the underlying index.
+Composition The ETF holds a diversified portfolio of stocks from South Korean companies across various sectors.

 Market Position